Split, Croatia: Under Habsburg rule

 The political alliances in Split shifted over time.
 At first, the Unionists and Autonomists were allied against the centralism of Vienna.
 After a while, when the national question came to prominence, they separated.
-Under Austria, however, Split can generally be said to have stagnated.
-The great upheavals in Europe in 1848 gained no ground in Split, and the city did not rebel.
+Under Austria, Split generally stagnated.
+The great upheavals in Europe in 1848 gained no ground here, and the city did not rebel.

 Antonio Bajamonti became Mayor of Split in 1860 and – except for a brief interruption during the period 1864–65 – held the post for over two decades until 1880.
-Bajamonti was also a member of the Dalmatian Sabor (1861–91) and the Austrian Chamber of Deputies (1867–70 and 1873–79).
+Bajamonti was also a member of the Dalmatian Sabor (1861–91) and the Austrian Chamber of Deputies (1867–1870 and 1873–1879).
 In 1882 Bajamonti's party lost the elections and Dujam Rendić-Miočević, a prominent city lawyer, was elected to the post.

 As part of Yugoslavia

 Kingdom of Yugoslavia

 After the end of World War I and the dissolution of Austria-Hungary, the province of Dalmatia, along with Split, became a part of the Kingdom of Serbs, Croats and Slovenes.
-Split was the site of a series of incidents between 1918 and 1920.
+Split was occupied by the allies in the aftermath of the war and the site of a series of incidents between 1918 and 1920.
 Since Rijeka, Trieste and Zadar, the three other large cities on the eastern Adriatic coast, were annexed by Italy, Split became the most important port in the Kingdom.
 The Lika railway, connecting Split to the rest of the country, was completed in 1925.

 The country changed its name to the Kingdom of Yugoslavia in 1929, and the Port of Split became the seat of new administrative unit, Littoral Banovina.
 After the Cvetković-Maček agreement, Split became the part of new administrative unit (merging of Sava and Littoral Banovina plus some Croat populated areas), Banovina of Croatia in the Kingdom of Yugoslavia.